Linear algebra basics

 Convergence rates

-[6 points] Determine (it means to prove the character of convergence if it is convergent) the convergence or divergence of a given sequences
+[6 points] Determine (it means to prove the character of convergence if it is convergent) the convergence or divergence of the given sequences

 - r_{k} = \frac{1}{\sqrt{k+5}}.